 A strong platform requires a robust community working together to find security vulnerabilities in order to keep the network safe.

-The following represent best efforts response targets for hackers
+The following represent best efforts response targets for hackers participating in this program:

-- Time to first response (from report submit) - 5 business days
+Time to first response (from report submit) - 2 business days

-- Time to triage (from report submit) - 10 business days
+Time to triage (from report submit) - 20 business days

-- Time to bounty (from triage) - 10 business days
+Time to bounty (from triage) - 10 business days